OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     ![Office Yeoman Generator](./Images/YeomanReact.png)

-1. When then Yeoman generator completes, change directories to the open the project folder (ex: **cd excel-portfolio**) and open the folder in your favorite code editor (you can use the command "**code .**" for [Visual Studio Code](https://code.visualstudio.com/)).
+1. When then Yeoman generator completes, change directories to the project folder (ex: **cd excel-portfolio**) and open the folder in your favorite code editor (you can use the command "**code .**" for [Visual Studio Code](https://code.visualstudio.com/)).

-    >**OPTIONAL**: You should be able to run and side-load the add-in at this point.
-To do that, follow the steps outlined in [Side-load and Test the Office add-in](#SideLoadTestAddins).
+    >**OPTIONAL**: You should be able to run and sideload the add-in at this point.
+To do that, follow the steps outlined in [Sideload and Test the Office Add-in](#SideLoadTestAddins).
 In the next section, you will add additional functionality to the add-in.

-### Develop the Office add-in
+### Develop the Office Add-in

 1. Open **src/assets/styles/global.scss** and add the following styles to the end of the file.